CprE-KMUTNB/BetterLight-by-Pumin/README.md

     - Zigbee2MQTT (Latest version)

 ## How to Run WebApp
-Install Node.js and necessary extension and type "node index.js" on the console to start
+Install Node.js and the necessary extension and type "node index.js" on the console to start

 ## How to Import Node-Red JSON file
-1. Open Node-Red
+1. Open Node-RED
 2. Open Menu and click import
-3. On clipboard menu choose JSON file or paste JSON directly
+3. On the clipboard menu choose JSON file or paste JSON directly
-4. than click import to get the flow
+4. Then click import to get the flow
-5. done
+5. Done

 ## How to Run Arduino Remote
-1. Use Arduino IDE
+1. Open Arduino IDE
-2. Install these libraries (PubSubClient, ArduinoJSON)
+2. Install these libraries (PubSubClient, ArduinoJSON, WiFi101)
 3. Create a new sketch
 4. Copy the code
 5. Plug the board (Make sure pins must be set properly)